Do I need a bachelor’s degree to apply?

 What is the cost of tuition for the Program?

 There is no differential in-state vs. out-of-state tuition rate for the One-Year MAcc Program.
-The tuition for the One-Year MAcc Program is listed on Tuition Information Page.
+The tuition for the One-Year MAcc Program is listed on the Admissions page.

 It is possible for accounting juniors and seniors to meet the 150 credit-hour requirement without receiving a Master's degree or any other graduate degree.
 In the case of a Pennsylvania resident, the tuition cost of taking additional undergraduate courses, that can be used to satisfy the 150 credit-hour requirement but which are beyond those required to meet the Bachelor of Science degree in accounting, may be significantly less than the cost of enrolling in the One-Year MAcc Program.